openservicemesh/osm/Interfaces.md

       - Maintains cache of `DiscoveryResponse` sructs sent to known Envoy proxies
   - [Mesh Topology](#mesh-topology) - a wrapper around the SMI Spec informers, abstracting away the storage that implements SMI; provides the simplest possible List* functions.
   - [Endpoint Providers](#endpoint-providers)
-  - [ServiceProvider Interface](#serviceprovider-interface) - this is an augmentation of the `ServiceName` type to provide extended functionality for consumers that need more than just a string name.
   - [Fundamental Types](#fundamental-types-for-smc) - supporting types like `IP`, `Port`, `ServiceName` etc.